Chingu-cohorts/devgaido_devops/README.md

 You can find devGaido at [www.devgaido.com](http://www.devgaido.com) and the  [devGaido application repo](https://github.com/Chingu-cohorts/devgaido).

-## Overview
+## Services

 The devops services used to support the devGaido app include:

-- Application Runtime
-- Backup & Recovery

-Issues should be reported on the main GitHub repo for the [devGaido App](https://github.com/Chingu-cohorts/devgaido) sto consolidate all issues in one location.
-Similarly, wiki entries should be created on the main repo for the same reason.

-## Services

 | DevOps Service  | Directory | Purpose                           |
 |:----------------|:----------|:----------------------------------|
 | App runtime     | runtime   | Application runtime configuration |
 | Backup          | backup    | Backup scripts and configuration  |
 | Documentation   | docs      | App and DevOps documentation      |

+Issues should be reported on the main GitHub repo for the [devGaido App](https://github.com/Chingu-cohorts/devgaido) sto consolidate all issues in one location.
+Similarly, wiki entries should be created on the main repo for the same reason.

 ### Application Runtime